JuliaLang/julia/doc/src/manual/multi-threading.md

        end
 ```

-The iteration space is split amongst the threads, after which each thread writes its thread ID
+The iteration space is split among the threads, after which each thread writes its thread ID
 to its assigned locations:

 ```julia-repl